PrimeTimeTran/rn-currencyconverter/README.md

 ### Accomplishments 🥇🏆💯

-- [x] User sees instructions advising them what to do.
+- [x] User sees instructions advising them what to do
-- [x] User can input data to our application, hint, `TextInput`.
+- [x] User can input data to our application, hint, `TextInput`
-- [x] User can see a placeholder text in the input indicating an expected value to be entered by the user.
+- [x] User can see a placeholder text in the input indicating an expected value to be entered by the user
-- [x] User can only enter numbers into the input.
+- [x] User can only enter numbers into the input
-- [x] User can see centered text in the input.
+- [x] User can see centered text in the input
-- [x] User can see two buttons indicating.
+- [x] User can see two buttons indicating
   - VND to USD
   - USD to VND
-- [x] User can see a prompt showing the current value they've entered.
+- [x] User can see a prompt showing the current value they've entered
-- [x] User can see a prompt showing the current value's converted value.
+- [x] User can see a prompt showing the current value's converted value
 - [x] User can see both values formatted correctly for the currencies region.
-- [x] User can switch from VND to USD or USD to VND.
+- [x] User can switch from VND to USD or USD to VND

 ### Rockets 🚀